StarRocks/starrocks/docs/en/quick_start/shared-nothing.md

 - Loaded crash data provided by New York City and weather data provided by NOAA
 - Analyzed the data using SQL JOINs to find out that driving in low visibility or icy streets is a bad idea

-There is more to learn; we intentionally glossed over the data transform done during the Stream Load.
+There is more to learn; we intentionally glossed over the data transformation done during the Stream Load.
 The details on that are in the notes on the curl commands below.

+---

 ## Notes on the curl commands

 <Curl />

+---

 ## More information